 4. Overall, I wrote 43 blog posts in 2016.
 The post that has generated the most traffic is: Top Five Short Story Reads from June 2016.
 I am personally partial to my 3-part series on diversity in publishing because I learned a fair bit through the writing of it.

 Oddly, not a single post was focused on India.
 Perhaps this is because all my short story writing was India-related.
-Still, this is something I intend to rectify in 2017, along with trying to increasing my blogging activity.
+Still, this is something I intend to rectify in 2017, along with trying to increase my blogging activity.

 That said, I am now up to 42 followers, with most joining in 2016.
 And the number of total views is up six times compared to 2015.
 So something must be resonating with readers and writers out there.